Understand medications and why they are helpful. Medications can be a commitment for life and health!

 Some examples may include:

 - Calcium channel blockers.
 These medications have multiple effects on the heart.
-They are used to slow the heart rate in patients with AF and to reduce the strength of the muscle cell’s contraction.
+They are used to slow the heart rate in patients with AFib and to reduce the strength of the muscle cell’s contraction.

 - Digoxin.
 This medication slows the rate at which electrical currents are conducted from the atria to the ventricle.

 Once your heart rate is under control, the next management consideration is usually treating the abnormal heart rhythm with medications to restore the heart rhythm to normal (also known as chemical/pharmacological cardioversion).
 Significant side effects may occur, and your healthcare provider will most likely want to monitor progress closely.

 - Sodium channel blockers which help the heart's rhythm by slowing the heart's ability to conduct electricity.

 Examples may include

-- Potassium channel blockers help the heart’s rhythm by slowing down the electrical signals that cause AF.
+- Potassium channel blockers help the heart’s rhythm by slowing down the electrical signals that cause AFib.

 Examples may include: